 The new station is part of the Rock Island Line, which has its suburban terminus about 40 miles southwest of Chicago in Joliet.
-Along the way are several park-and-ride stations.
 The daily fee for parking is usually just a buck or two, and it’s free to park on weekends—a much better deal than you’ll get anywhere close to the ballpark.
 Depending on how far away you start, the fare for the train one way can be between $2.25 and $7.75.

-By yourself or with maybe one other person, it’s probably cheaper than gas and parking, not to mention the saved aggravation of driving in downtown Chicago, which can sometimes be irritating for a Sox game.
-Far better to enjoy a beer on the train.
+By yourself or with maybe one other person, it’s probably cheaper than gas and parking, not to mention the saved aggravation of driving in downtown Chicago, which can be irritating for a Sox game.
+Far better to enjoy a beer on a train.

 There are, of course, many other cool, cheap and fun ways to get to Guaranteed Rate…like the venerable Red Line, the Pace Express Bus, the Reggies Rock Bus, or just driving you car.
 Stay tuned for more…

 Want to know more about Guaranteed Rate Field?
 Sign up here for my completely free Guaranteed Rate Field e-mail newsletter series, and score some seriously valuable info about tickets, seating, transportation and food…see you at the Yard!